 - Water balloons

 Sit down together and get crafty with your little ones and decorate eggs with marker pens, glitter glue, sequins and any fun craft materials you can find.
 We particularly like this egg decorating kit from John Lewis.
 You can get yours here.
+If you can’t get hold of an Easter egg kit like this, why not collect large pebbles outside and bring them home to decorate with paints and marker pens?

 Create an obstacle course